Pharmacies serve a critically important function in our health care system as prescription medication use is more widespread than ever.

 - Cox v Comprehensive Pharmacy Serv.
 (Illinois 2017) $1.5 million: 62-year-old Plaintiff died after a brain infarction was caused by prescription painkiller drug Dilaudid which was filled by the defendant pharmacy.
 Doctors at the hospital realized the danger the drug might pose and sent an emergency stop order instructing the pharmacy not to fill the prescription.
 The pharmacy claimed that they never received the stop order.
 A jury found that the pharmacy was negligent in failing to have proper procedures set up to receive stop orders.

-- Infant Plaintiff v Defendant Pharmacy (New York 2017) $225,000: Pharmacy was supposed to mix prescribed dosage of Clonidine for infant patient.
-Pharmacy technicians mistakenly used micrograms instead of milligrams resulting in 1000 times the prescribed dosage strength.
+- Infant Plaintiff v Defendant Pharmacy (New York 2017) $225,000: This is a pharmacy technician lawsuit, a case our lawyers rarely see.
+The pharmacy was supposed to mix the prescribed dosage of Clonidine for infant patient.
+The pharmacy technician mistakenly used micrograms instead of milligrams, resulting in 1000 times the prescribed dosage strength.
 Despite being hospitalized for 11 days, the infant patient did not have any clear permanent injuries as a result of the dosage error.
-Plaintiff’s tried to argue he was at increased risk of certain conditions in the future.
+The plaintiff’s tried to argue he was at increased risk of certain conditions in the future.
 Case settled prior to trial.

 - Hall v Miller Pharmacy (New York 2018) $325,000: In this wrong dosage case, the plaintiff was prescribed 5mg of methadone but the pharmacy gave him 10mg pills of methadone by mistake.
 The lawsuit alleged that plaintiff died from an overdose as a result of the mistake, but the pharmacy contended that he actually died from an overdose of several different drugs.
 The case settled before trial.